 Need it EVEN cheaper?
 No problem, pop out to your local meat factory depot and buy at the door.
 Invariably these big meat places have big 10kg boxes of meat like chicken legs, turkey necks, whatever, often costing little more than €1/kg when bought by the box!!!
-Whatever you find, contact me and I’ll let you know if it’s right, how much to use etc.
+This is more for the rough and ready sort, multiple dog owners perhaps.

 Exactly What Should We Feed Them?